Preoperative Instruction for Brisbane-Based Treatments

 Wounds

-• Dressings can be removed on day 5.
-Steri-strips (paper strips over the wound) will fall off in the shower after this.
-Absorbable sutures under the skin take 10 – 12 weeks to dissolve fully and leave a temporary lump under the wound until they dissolve.
+• Dressings can be removed on day 7.
+Steri-strips (paper strips over the wound) will peel off in the shower after this.
+Absorbable sutures leave a lump or thread under the skin until they dissolve fully at 10 – 12 weeks..

 Driving

-• Driving should be avoided for at least 1 week after surgery, depending on your procedure.
-You must be able to perform an emergency stop (slam foot on the brake) safely before returning to driving.
+• Driving should be avoided for 1 week after surgery, depending on your procedure.
+You must be able to perform an emergency stop (slam foot on the brake) and not be taking any opiates.

 Activities